npm/cli/docs/content/using-npm/dependency-selectors.md

 ### Groups

 Dependency groups are defined by the package relationships to their ancestors (ie. the dependency types that are defined in `package.json`).
 This approach is user-centric as the ecosystem has been taught to think about dependencies in these groups first-and-foremost.
-Dependencies are allowed to be apart of multiple groups (ex. a `workspace` may also be a `dev` dependency & may also be `bundled` - a selector for that type of dependency would look like: `*.workspace.dev.bundled`).
+Dependencies are allowed to be included in multiple groups (ex. a `prod` dependency may also be a `dev` dependency (in that it's also required by another `dev` dependency) & may also be `bundled` - a selector for that type of dependency would look like: `*.prod.dev.bundled`).

 - `.prod`
 - `.dev`